-Screening results should be explained to women by appropriately trained staff and recorded in the woman's health records/ITsystem.
+Screening results should be explained to women at the time of the scan by appropriately trained staff and recorded in the woman's health record/IT system.

 See section 2.2 Care Pathway for further detail.

 3.12 Transfer of and discharge from care obligations